clux/modul8/docs/api.md

  It is plausible you may want to store `require()`able data or code inside modul8's module containers.
  Perhaps you have a third-party asynchronous script loader, and you want to attach the resulting object onto some appropriate domain.

- This is an issue, because `require()` calls are analysed on the server before compilation, and if you reference something that has been loaded in separately, it will not be found on the server.
+ This is an issue, because `require()` calls are analysed on the server before compilation, and if you reference something that will be loaded in separately, it will not be found on the server.
 The solution to this is the same solution modul8 uses to allow data domain references; whitelisting.

- The two domains `M8`, `data` and `external` have been whitelisted for this purpose, and a `require()`able API exists on the client.
+ The domains `M8`, `data` and `external` have been whitelisted for this purpose, and a `require()`able API exists on the client.

   - `require('M8::external')` - returns a function(name, object), which, when called will attach object to external::name
   - `require('M8::external')` - returns a function(name, object), which, when called will attach object to data::name